Sidebar Site Navigation

 STOP Violence Program: The mission of the STOP Violence Program is to prevent domestic/relationship violence, sexual assault, and stalking on the campus of the University of Wyoming.
 Awareness and prevention efforts are provided by this office through outreach and educational activities.
-The coordinator works closely with the University Counseling Center (UCC), Campus Police (UWPD), and other offices to provide programs.
+The coordinator works closely with the University Counseling Center (UCC), Campus Police (UWPD), Residence Life, and other offices to provide programs.

 Student Media Office: The Student Media Office is partially funded by student fees.
 It meets the informative, educational, and cultural needs of the university community through such publications as The Branding Iron (the daily student newspaper published Tuesday-Friday and weekly during the summer session), the literary magazine Owen Wister Review (published spring semester), and the feature magazine Frontiers (published fall and spring semesters) which are published under the auspices of the Board for Student Media.

 The board is composed of students, faculty, staff, and selected members of the Wyoming Press Association.
 These publications provide an excellent opportunity for students to gain valuable experience in newspaper, magazine, advertising, sales, and production.

 For more information about student publications, contact the Student Media Office, Room 302, Wyoming Union, (307) 766-6190.